steveiliop56/steveiliop56.github.io/src/content/posts/ssl-certificates-with-nginx-proxy-manager.md

       - ./data/letsencrypt:/etc/letsencrypt
 ```

+> [!NOTE]
-> Note 📝: I am using the `latest` image tag here which is not the best practice.
+> I am using the `latest` image tag here which is not the best practice.
 I would recommend you visit the [Github](https://github.com/NginxProxyManager/nginx-proxy-manager) page and use the latest version as tag.

 Now you can simply do `docker compose up -d` and after a minute or so npm should be accessible on `http://yourmachinesip:81`.
 There you can login with `admin@example.com` and password `changeme`.
 After logging in you will be immediately prompted to change your password and set a new email address and name.